ROWAN UNIVERSITY POLICY

 The University has an Internal Audit department to provide an independent and objective assurance service that will add value and improve operations through improved controls and efficiencies.
 Internal audit reviews are intended to assist the University in determining the adequacy and effectiveness of internal controls, adherence with applicable laws and regulations, and reliability of financial reporting.
 A well designed internal audit function will help the University accomplish its objectives by applying a systematic, disciplined approach to evaluate and assess the effectiveness of risk management, control and governance processes.

 The Chief Internal Auditor and internal auditors must be independent in appearance as well as in fact.
-For this reason, they report directly to both the Chair of the Audit Committee of the Board of Trustees and to the University President and Chief Of Staff.
+For this reason, they report directly to both the Chair of the Audit Committee of the Board of Trustees and to the University President and General Counsel.
 These reporting relationships ensure the independence of the Internal Audit function and the adequate consideration of Internal Audit findings and recommendations

 Internal auditors will not be responsible for developing or implementing procedures, preparing records, or engaging in any activity which they would normally review and evaluate, since doing so could reasonably be construed as making them responsible for what they are auditing and thereby compromising their independence.
 In this regard, Internal Audit personnel are not to be used as accounting, finance or information systems staff.
 Internal Audit has neither direct responsibility for, nor authority over, the operations or activities that are reviewed.